calvinbeschfromclarksonuniversity/simple-autograding-calvinbeschfromclarksonuniversity/MARKDOWN.md

 ## Answers

 A markdown file is a text file formatted in a special way so that it can be rendered as a more readable document.

+On my user dashboard, I created the repository sample-repo, but there are several other repositories there as well.